Asheville, North Carolina: 1900s

+A city planning document said Asheville had about 28,500 people in 1922, a third of which were black.

 The Great Depression hit Asheville quite hard.
 On November 20, 1930, eight local banks failed.
 Only Wachovia remained open with infusions of cash from Winston-Salem.
 Because of the explosive growth of the previous decades, the per capita debt owed by the city (through municipal bonds) was the highest in the nation.
 By 1929, both the city and Buncombe County had incurred over $56 million in bonded debt to pay for a wide range of municipal and infrastructure improvements, including City Hall, the water system, Beaucatcher Tunnel, and Asheville High School.
 Rather than default, the city paid those debts over a period of fifty years.

 From the start of the depression through the 1980s, economic growth in Asheville was slow.
 During this time of financial stagnation, most of the buildings in the downtown district remained unaltered.
 As a result, Asheville has one of the most impressive, comprehensive collections of Art Deco architecture in the United States.